backupify/backupify_styleguides/RubyStyleguide.md

 ## Collections

-Prefer `%w` to the literal array syntax when you need an array of strings.
+Prefer `%w` to the literal array syntax when you need an array of words.

 ```rb
 # bad